Soukaradi/customer_churn_analysis/README.md

-📊 StreamVerse Customer Churn Analysis & Retention Strategy Welcome to the StreamVerse Customer Churn Analysis project!
+StreamVerse Customer Churn Analysis & Retention Strategy Welcome to the StreamVerse Customer Churn Analysis project!
 This repository dives deep into why customers leave a fictional subscription-based streaming service, "StreamVerse," and proposes data-driven strategies to keep them happy and subscribed.

+Project Overview: Keeping Our Customers Hooked!
+This project sets the stage for a data-driven journey.
+It explains the core challenge of customer churn, the ambition behind this project, and the comprehensive scope of our analysis to build a robust retention strategy for StreamVerse.

-🚀 About This Project: Keeping Our Customers Hooked!
+About This Project: Keeping Our Customers Hooked!
-Have you ever wondered why some people cancel their streaming subscriptions while others stay loyal for years?
-That's the core question this project aims to answer!
-For any subscription business like StreamVerse, customer churn (when customers leave) is a major challenge.
-It directly impacts revenue and growth.
-My goal here is to dig into customer behavior data, spot the early warning signs of churn, and come up with smart, proactive ways to retain our valuable customers.
-It's all about turning data into actionable insights to boost customer lifetime value!
+Ever wondered why some people cancel their streaming subscriptions while others stay loyal for years?
+That's the core question I set out to answer!
+For any subscription business like StreamVerse, customer churn (when customers leave) is a major challenge, directly impacting revenue and growth.
+My goal here was to dig into customer behavior data, spot those early warning signs of churn, and come up with smart, proactive ways to retain our valuable customers.
+It's all about turning raw data into actionable insights to boost customer lifetime value!

-🎯 Project Scope: Our Data Detective Work
+Project Scope: Our Data Detective Work
-This project is a full end-to-end journey in data analytics, focusing on customer data from StreamVerse.
-Here's what we covered:
+This project is a full, end-to-end journey in data analytics, focusing on customer data from StreamVerse.
+Here’s a peek into the detective work involved:

-Generating Realistic Data: Crafting synthetic, yet realistic, data covering customer demographics, subscription history, usage patterns, and even support interactions.
-We made sure this data had built-in "clues" about churn!
+Generating Realistic Data: I crafted synthetic, yet realistic, data covering customer demographics, subscription history, usage patterns, and even support interactions.
+The key was baking in "clues" about churn right from the start!

-Database Design: Setting up a structured relational database to store all this rich information efficiently.
+Database Design: Setting up a structured relational database (PostgreSQL) to efficiently store and manage all this rich information.

-SQL Power: Using SQL queries to clean, transform, and analyze the data, unearthing the key indicators that signal churn.
+SQL Power: Using powerful SQL queries to clean, transform, and analyze the data, unearthing the key indicators that signal churn.

-KPI Tracking: Calculating vital metrics like overall churn rate, average subscription duration, and feature usage.
+KPI Tracking: Calculating vital metrics like overall churn rate, average subscription duration, and feature usage to quantify our findings.

-Strategic Solutions: Developing concrete business recommendations and a retention strategy based on our findings.
+Strategic Solutions: Developing concrete business recommendations and a retention strategy directly from our data-driven insights.

+Data Generation & Database Setup
+This section dives into the technical foundation of the project: how I generated the realistic dataset using Python and designed the robust PostgreSQL database schema to house our information.

-🧪 Data Generation: Bringing StreamVerse to Life with Python To kick things off, I used Python's pandas for data handling and Faker to generate synthetic, interconnected datasets.
-The trick here was to build in realistic variations and correlations right from the start.
-For example, customers on the 'Premium' plan were given a higher likelihood of churning, and those with unresolved support tickets were more prone to leave.
-This ensures our analysis reveals genuine, actionable insights rather than uniform results.
+Data Generation: Bringing StreamVerse to Life with Python To simulate real-world scenarios, I used Python's pandas for data handling and Faker to generate synthetic, interconnected datasets.
+The critical step here was to build in realistic variations and correlations from the outset.
+For example, I intentionally made customers on the 'Premium' plan more likely to churn and linked higher churn to unresolved support tickets.
+This approach ensures our analysis yields genuine, actionable insights instead of uniform results.

 Key Data Points Generated:

-CUSTOMERS: Demographics (age, country, gender), join date, and crucial is_churned/churn_date flags, with churn probability linked to their plan.
+CUSTOMERS: Demographics (age, country, gender), join date, and crucial is_churned/churn_date flags, with churn probability directly linked to their plan.

-SUBSCRIPTIONS: Details on subscription plans (Basic, Standard, Premium), monthly cost, and start/end dates.
+SUBSCRIPTIONS: Details on subscription plans (Basic, Standard, Premium), monthly cost, and subscription duration.

-USAGE_HISTORY: Minutes watched, favorite genres, and devices used, with lower usage correlating with churn.
+USAGE_HISTORY: Insights into minutes_watched, favorite genres, and devices used, with lower usage intentionally correlating with churn.

-SUPPORT_TICKETS: Information on customer issues, resolution times, and whether the issue was resolved, with unresolved/long-resolution tickets correlating with churn.
+SUPPORT_TICKETS: Information on customer issues, resolution times, and resolution status, where unresolved/long-resolution tickets correlate with churn.

-All this data is saved into CSV files, ready for database import!
+All this data is saved into CSV files, ready for seamless database import!

-💾 Database Setup: PostgreSQL Powerhouse
+Database Setup: PostgreSQL Powerhouse
-The generated data needs a home!
-I designed a relational database schema in PostgreSQL to meticulously track every aspect of a customer's journey.
+With our data ready, the next step was building a reliable home for it.
+I designed a relational database schema in PostgreSQL to meticulously track every aspect of a customer's journey, ensuring data integrity and efficient querying.

-Tables Created:

-CUSTOMERS

-SUBSCRIPTIONS

-USAGE_HISTORY

-SUPPORT_TICKETS
+Table Schemas:
+CUSTOMERS: customer_id (PK, INT), age (INT), country (VARCHAR), gender (VARCHAR), is_churned (BOOLEAN), join_date (DATE), churn_date (DATE)

+SUBSCRIPTIONS: subscription_id (PK, VARCHAR), customer_id (FK to CUSTOMERS), plan_type (VARCHAR), monthly_cost (DECIMAL), subscription_start_date (DATE), subscription_end_date (DATE)

+USAGE_HISTORY: usage_id (PK, INT), customer_id (FK to CUSTOMERS), minutes_watched (INT), genre (VARCHAR), device (VARCHAR)

+SUPPORT_TICKETS: ticket_id (PK, INT), customer_id (FK to CUSTOMERS), ticket_date (DATE), issue_type (VARCHAR), resolution_time_days (INT), is_resolved (BOOLEAN)

 To Replicate the Database Setup:
 Install PostgreSQL: Ensure you have PostgreSQL installed and running.

-Create Database: Connect to psql and run: CREATE DATABASE project_1;
+Create Database: Connect to psql (or your preferred client) and run:

+CREATE DATABASE project_1;

-Connect to Database: \c project_1;
+Connect to Database:

+\c project_1;

-Create Tables: Execute the CREATE TABLE statements (provided in the project notebook/files) for CUSTOMERS, SUBSCRIPTIONS, USAGE_HISTORY, and SUPPORT_TICKETS.
+Create Tables: Execute the CREATE TABLE statements (as detailed above in "Table Schemas") for each table.

-Import Data: Run the Python data generation script to get the CSVs.
-Then, use the COPY command (remember to replace /path/to/your/csv_files/ with your actual path):
+Import Data: Run the Python data generation script (from your project files) to create the CSVs.
+Then, use the COPY commands (remember to replace /path/to/your/csv_files/ with your actual path, e.g., C:/Users/YourUser/Desktop/project_folder/):

-TRUNCATE TABLE customers CASCADE; -- Clear existing data safely COPY customers FROM 'C:/Users/Dell/SQL project/customers.csv' WITH (FORMAT CSV, HEADER TRUE, DELIMITER ',', ENCODING 'UTF8');
+TRUNCATE TABLE customers CASCADE; -- Clear existing data safely and all related foreign key tables COPY customers FROM 'C:/Users/Dell/SQL project/customers.csv' WITH (FORMAT CSV, HEADER TRUE, DELIMITER ',', ENCODING 'UTF8');
 COPY subscriptions FROM 'C:/Users/Dell/SQL project/subscriptions.csv' WITH (FORMAT CSV, HEADER TRUE, DELIMITER ',', ENCODING 'UTF8');
 COPY usage_history FROM 'C:/Users/Dell/SQL project/usage_history.csv' WITH (FORMAT CSV, HEADER TRUE, DELIMITER ',', ENCODING 'UTF8');
 COPY support_tickets FROM 'C:/Users/Dell/SQL project/support_tickets.csv' WITH (FORMAT CSV, HEADER TRUE, DELIMITER ',', ENCODING 'UTF8');

-🔍 Key Analyses & Insights: What the Data is Whispering Here are some of the critical SQL queries used and the sample varied outputs they produced, showcasing the deep insights uncovered by our refined data generation.
+Key Analyses & Insights: What the Data is Whispering This section showcases the heart of the project: the critical SQL queries I used to extract actionable insights from the StreamVerse data.
+Each analysis directly answers a business question, providing the SQL code, its sample output, a visual representation, and the key takeaway.

 1. Overall Churn Rate
 Purpose: A foundational KPI to understand the overall health of our customer base.

-SQL Query:

 SELECT
     CAST(SUM(CASE WHEN is_churned = TRUE THEN 1 ELSE 0 END) AS REAL) / COUNT(customer_id) AS overall_churn_rate